Last updated on May 22nd, 2023

 Yes, you read that right.
 We’re putting cornbread in a salad.
 Bread as a salad ingredient is nothing new.
 Hello, croutons?
 But, if you still can’t wrap your head around the concept of a cornbread salad, think of this as a Southern version of an Italian panzanella.
 Crumbled cornbread serves as the base for this layered salad.
 It’s then topped with a variety of chopped veggies, cheese and bacon.
 It’s not only a showstopper of a dish because of all the beautiful colors, but there are so many textures going on that it’s sure to delight.

 Just a warning, there is a lot of chopping involved in this dish.
 While you are waiting for the cornbread to bake and cool, why not get this out of the way?
+Be sure to chop everything into bite sized pieces.
 If you’re not assembling the salad right away, everything will keep in separate airtight containers in the refrigerator.

 Next, layer the cherry tomatoes, diced green bell peppers, whole kernel corn, diced red bell peppers, and diced red onion.
 Then pour the buttermilk ranch dressing over the top.
 Using a spatula, carefully spread the ranch dressing around bringing it to the edges of the bowl and being careful not to disturb the diced red onions too much.